-- Add all the ingredients, up to the star anise, into a 7 quart slow cooker and stir together.
+- Add all the ingredients, up to the star anise, into the pot.

 - Place the star anise pods into a tea ball and fill up an additional tea ball with black peppercorns (no need to measure - just fill it.)
-Place them into the slow cooker.
+Place them into the pot.

 - Pat the chicken thighs dry and rub the Chinese 5 spice all over them.
-Place into the slow cooker.
+Place into the pot.

 - Then, use a slotted spoon to remove the chicken to a plate.
 Stir in the lime juice and sriracha.

-- Shred the chicken with 2 forks and stir it back into the slow cooker.
+- Shred the chicken with 2 forks and stir it back into the slow cooker along with the noodles.